Introduce our students to current social justice issues

 Email egc@manchester.ac.uk if you have any issues with access.

 Yes.
-Ethical Grand Challenges are an element of Stellify and completion of two Challenges counts towards the Stellify Award.
+Ethical Grand Challenges are an element of Stellify and completion of both Challenges counts towards the Stellify Award.

 If you have any questions or suggestions about the Social Justice Challenge, please email egc@manchester.ac.uk.